llm-workflow-engine/llm-workflow-engine/README.md

 ## Highlights

-🤖 Programmable ChatGPT.
+🤖 **Programmable ChatGPT**.
 The ChatGPT Wrapper lets you use the powerful ChatGPT bot in your *Python scripts* or on the *command line*, making it easy to leverage its functionality into your projects.

-💬 Runs in Shell.
+💬 **Runs in Shell**.
 You can call and interact with ChatGPT in the terminal

-🐍 Python API.
+🐍 **Python API**.
 The ChatGPT Wrapper is a Python library that lets you use ChatGPT in your Python scripts.

-🐳 Docker image.
+🐳 **Docker image**.
 The ChatGPT Wrapper is also available as a docker image. (experimental)

-:test_tube: Flask API.
+:test_tube: **Flask API**.
 You can use the ChatGPT Wrapper as an API. (experimental)

 ## Release Notes - v0.4.0 - 27/02/2023